FraGNNet: A Deep Probabilistic Model for Tandem Mass Spectrum Prediction: Introduction

 In this work, we make the following contributions:\\[-2em]

-\begin{itemize} \item We introduce FraGNNet, a novel method for mass spectrum prediction that integrates combinatorial bond-breaking methods with principled probabilistic modelling. \item We argue that this approach meets key requirements in the areas of resolution, scalability, and interpretability. \item Through comparisons with strong baseline models, we demonstrate that FraGNNet achieves state-of-the-art performance on spectrum prediction and compound retrieval tasks.\\[-1em] \end{itemize}
+\begin{itemize} \item We introduce FraGNNet, a novel method for MS/MS spectrum prediction that integrates combinatorial bond-breaking methods with principled probabilistic modelling. \item We argue that this approach meets key requirements in the areas of prediction error, mass accuracy and interpretability. \item Through comparisons with strong baseline models, we demonstrate that FraGNNet achieves state-of-the-art performance on MS/MS spectrum prediction and compound retrieval tasks.\\[-1em] \end{itemize}